DijoG/MINLAM/README.md

 The **MINLAM** package provides the *fuss_PARALLEL()* function to address Bayesian probabilty estimation for categorical multimodal data depending on a prior density estimation.
 Main functionality of **MINLAM** is to provide subpopulation detection and data probabilty belonging to these subpopulations.
-It is based on the Metrolpolitan-Hastings sampling written by Virgilio Gomez-Rubio for integration with the **INLA** package.
+It is based on the Metrolpolitan-Hastings sampling written by Virgilio Gómez-Rubio for integration with the **INLA** package.

 ### Useful Links